paquiteau/snake-fmri/README.md

 # fMRI data Simulator  and validator

-This package _will_ provides:
+This package provides:
- - An easy to use fMRI data simulator, using phantoms and
+ - An easy to use fMRI data simulator, using phantoms and explicit forward modelling steps (Brain activations, noise, motion, etc.)

- - A benchmark of fMRI data reconstructors, mostly all implemented in [pysap-fmri](https://github.com/paquiteau/pysap-fmri).
+ - A set of tool to perform a benchmark of fMRI data reconstructors, mostly all implemented in [pysap-fmri](https://github.com/paquiteau/pysap-fmri).

-## TODO fMRI Simulator
+# Running simulation and benchmarks

+simfmri comes with helper tools to configure and run simulation, and as such can be use to perform benchmark of fMRI reconstruction method.
+It was developed for this purpose.

+## Available commands

+3 CLI interfaces are able to use the configuration folder to perform differents task:
+ - `simfmri-main` to do a full simulation + reconstruction + validation
+ - `simfmri-data` to generate a dataset of simulation
+ - `simfmri-rec` to evaluate reconstructions methods (and do the statistics) over an existing dataset.

+ Typically you would create a dataset with `simfmri-data` and then run `simfmri-rec` on it.

+## Configurations Files
+The configuration  are located in `simfmri/runner/conf` and articulates over 3 main componenents:
+- the simulation
+- the reconstruction
+- the validation via statistical analysis

+### Simulation
+located in `simfmri/runner/conf/simulation`
+### Reconstruction
+located in `simfmri/runner/conf/reconstruction`

+### Validation

+# Related packages
-## TODO Benchmark
+## Dependencies

-The different reconstruction methods are validated via downstream test of activation detection using a GLM an t-testing.
-The result are analyzed via Received operator characteristic.
+- https://github.com/mind-inria/mri-nufft : A python package to perform NUFFT in a MRI context.
+- https://github.com/paquiteau/pysap-fmri : A python package to perform fMRI reconstruction.
+- https://github.com/nilearn/nilearn : A python package to perform fMRI analysis.
+- https:

+## Other simulation software
+ - neuroRsim/fmrisim
+ - POSSUM (from FSL)